soywod/kronos/README.md

   - If the locale `version` is more recent than the server `version`, send a [write-all](https://github.com/kronos-io/kronos.server#read-all) request.

+### Notifications

-Once done, your client is connected to the server, and will receive a notification every time the database changes.
+Once initialised, your client is connected to the server, and will receive a notification every time the database changes.
 See [server notifications](https://github.com/kronos-io/kronos.server#notifications) to learn more about how to handle them.

-### Host

-The `host` is the Kronos server hostname.

-### User id

-The `user_id` is the user identifier.
-It should be communicated to every new Krono client that needs to be synchronized.

-### Device id

-The `device_id` is the user's device identifier.

-### Version

-The `version` is the current version of the database.
-Each time the locale database is modified, set this version with the current date.
-This way, all clients are synchronized with the highest database version.